 His revelation was verified by his two sons, to whom he handed the management of an 8,000-acre farm — who then proceeded to question his operating skills.
 He had to reassign the farm manager to another job.
 His sons suspended all management software, imaging and layered screens of prescriptions, and simply hung a white-erase board.
 They kept only one crop consultant and at 1 day a week during the season — to walk (not drive) the fields with them.
 Their sprayed acres went down substantially, and often at half the rate.
 The friction the boys were causing was healed when Dad saw that they had — in 15 months — taken $250/acre in expense out, or $2 million.

-Horsch had to no choice to sell with a spade when he got started in farm equipment.
+Horsch had no choice but to sell with a spade when he got started in farm equipment.
 And he thinks the stakeholders getting further away from the action at seeding and when the crop is growing is hurting farm profits by the hundreds of thousands of dollars.

 He illustrates a good point, and I found myself wondering how you replace intuition and experience — because you use it, or you lose it.